japajoe/gravylib/README.md

 - More...

 # Disclaimer
-By all means, don't use this library if you have high expectations.
+Don't use this library if you have high expectations.
 There are other libraries that have more features and are better maintained.
 I mainly made this library for my own use but I am happy to share it with anyone who is interested.

 # Dependencies
 - C++ 17 or newer